Chirag05B/Lip_Sync_Using_Wav2Lip/README.md

 # Lip_Sync_Using_Wav2Lip

 In this project i have used the Wav2Lip model to lip sync a video with an audio.
 I then evaluated the performance of the model using the LSE-D and LSE-C metrics.
-The LSE-D metric is used to evaluate the lip sync performance of the model when the audio and video are from the same speaker.
-The LSE-C metric is used to evaluate the lip sync performance of the model when the audio and video are from different speakers.
+The LSE-D(Lip Sync Error - Distance) metric is calculated in terms of the distance and audio representations, lower the LSE-D, higher the audio-visual matching.
+The LSE-C(Lip Sync Error - Confidence) metric refers to the average confidence score, the higher the LSE-c, better the audio-video correlation.
 The LSE-D and LSE-C scores are calculated using the SyncNet model.

 Prerequisites
 -------------